DataIntellectTech/grafana-kdb/README.md

 ![InputFormat](https://github.com/AquaQAnalytics/grafana-kdb/blob/Json/DropDownOptions.png?raw=true)

 Upon opening the query box, in the metrics tab, the user will be provided with a populated drop down of all possible options.
 Due to the limitations of the JSON messages, it is not possible for our adaptor to distinguish between panels.
-Consequently, every possible option is returned for each panel, the user can simply this by simply entering the first letter of their panel type, g for graph, t for table and o for other (heatmap or single stat).
+Consequently, every possible option is returned for each panel, the user can reduce these choices by simply entering the first letter of their panel type, g for graph, t for table and o for other (heatmap or single stat).
 From here, you can follow the above diagram to specify your type of query.